 However, the E-Privacy Directive introduces the following requirements when it comes to cookies:

-• As a rule, cookies cannot be stored on user devices unless the user provides consent to storage of cookies.
+• As a rule, cookies cannot be stored on user devices unless the user provides consent to the storage of cookies.

 There are two exceptions to this consent rule:

-How to comply with EU&UK GDPR?
+How to comply with EU and UK GDPR?

 In addition to the E-Privacy Directive, businesses must also comply with the EU and the UK GDPR when they collect personal information via cookies.

 While legitimate interest seems like a convenient option to avoid asking for consent, it is far from being so.
-Different EU data protection authorities published guidance on whether consent is required for different cookie categories and each country has different requirements.
+Different EU data protection authorities published guidance on whether consent is required for different cookie categories, and each country has different requirements.

 How Didomi can help